By Butch Harmon

 I prefer less wrist hinge going back (below) so you can brush the ground through impact.
 Steve Stricker is the best practitioner of this style: He keeps his wrists firm going back and turns his body in sync with his arms.
 Then, coming through, everything turns together again.
 It's very solid, very repeatable.

 So pitch like Strick.
-Use your most lofted wedge, play the ball about middle and favor your front foot.
+Use your most lofted wedge, play the ball about middle and favour your front foot.
 Swing back wide, with minimal hinge, then turn and swing through.
 You'll see quick improvement in your contact—and start sticking them close.

 Like wrist hinge, reducing weight shift on pitch shots will lead to better contact.
 You want to favor your front foot, because that'll help you hit the ball before the ground.
 Try this drill: Set up to hit a pitch, then lean toward the target and angle your back foot in and up on the toes (below).
 Hit shots like this, and you'll learn to stay on your front side.